tarantool/crud/README.md

 Stored functions manage their own local transactions.
 The batch is not a distributed transaction and successful calls are not rolled back when another item fails.
 If a function returns with an open transaction, CRUD rolls it back and reports an error for that item.
+If transaction cleanup fails and a transaction remains open, the dispatcher stops before the next item.

 CRUD does not add retries of a target function.
 Vshard may refresh a route or repeat the Ref stage before a target starts, but it does not repeat the target after an ambiguous Map or transport error.
-Error field `may_have_side_effects` is `false` only when CRUD knows that the target did not start, for example after argument validation, missing or non-persistent registration, or denied access.
+Error field `may_have_side_effects` is `false` only when CRUD knows that the target did not start, for example after argument validation, missing or non-persistent registration, or rejected routing metadata.
+Exceptions from invoking the target, including access errors, are conservatively marked `true`: an error may originate in a nested call after a commit.
 A value of `true` means that the function may already have run.
 A top-level batch infrastructure error is also marked `may_have_side_effects = true`.
 Retrying such a call requires application-level idempotency.